-- Additional audio channels require additional Audio Record & Play Channels licences.
-An Auto Attendant licence is required to use the auto attendant function. - In a VoIP environment VoIP channel licences are also required for converting the voice data when using the internal voice mail system.

-Audio Record & Play Channels
+- Two audio channels are available in the system per default.
+Additional audio channels require additional audio channel resources on a DSP. - In a VoIP environment, VoIP channels are also required for converting the voice data when using the internal voice mail system. - · Audio Record and Play Channels